 In Colonial Williamsburg – walk the path to the right of the St. George Tucker house among centuries-old boxwoods to arrive at the perfect secret picnic spot right in the middle of the historic area.

-The Shops at Newtown – from chic clothing, to pet-themed gifts, to tasty lunch & dinner options, you’ll enjoy all that beautiful Newtown has to offer just a few miles away.
+For shopping, visit The Shops at Newtown – from chic clothing to pet-themed gifts, to tasty lunch & dinner options, you’ll enjoy all that beautiful Newtown has to offer just a few miles away.

 Quirks of Art – this quirky shop has moved around the city, but now resides just a few doors down from us.
 Check out their great selection of gifts.